 By definition, productivity means outcome.
 How are you achieving the outcomes you need to, how are you achieving your goals productively?

-If you’re looking for more efficient ways to measure the impact of your marketing and PR, contact the Meltwater Africa team and start boosting your professional productivity.
+If you’re looking for more efficient ways to measure the impact of your marketing and PR, contact Meltwater and start boosting your professional productivity today!